ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 swashplate command.
 These are summed and sent to the mixing unit where the servo positions are determined.

+So this tuning method uses the VFF gain initially to ensure the requested rates match the actual rates.
+However the rates can vary from the requested due to disturbances.
+The P and D gains are then used to guard against disturbances that cause the actual rates to deviate from the requested rates.
+So the P and D gain may not be able to keep the actual rates exactly matching the requested rates.
+Since the software is tracking where the orientation of the aircraft should be, then any error between the requested and actual rates will result in attitude error.
+So there is a feature called the integrator that continually sums the rate errors which effectively calculates the error in attitude.
+The I gain is multiplied by the integrator and summed with the other outputs of the rate controller.
+The integrator is limited by the ATC_RATE_RLL_IMAX in roll and ATC_RATE_PIT_IMAX in pitch.
+When ground speed is less than 5 m/s, the integrator is leaked off (reduced at a specified rate) and another parameter, ATC_RATE_RLL_ILMI and ATC_RATE_PIT_ILMI, only lets it leak off so much.
+If the ILMI, or integrator leak minimum, is zero then the integrator will not be allowed to grow and the attitude will not be driven to exactly match the software’s predicted attitude.
+However, if this is non zero or large enough for attitude errors that may be encountered at low speeds and in a hover then the actual attitude will track the predicted attitude.
+The reason for the leak and ILMI parameter is that a larger amount of integrator is needed for forward flight however in a hover and in particular during air ground transition allowing large amounts of integrator can cause the aircraft to flip itself on its side.
+So the integrator leak along with the leak minimum parameter keep enough of the integrator to make it effective in keeping the attitudes matching but not so powerful to cause the aircraft to roll over.

 Initial Setup of Pitch and Roll Tuning Parameters
 ===================================================
+Below are the initial parameters values that should be used to start the tuning of your helicopter.
+Use the suggested parameters in the section below for the tail until the pitch and roll axes are tuned.
+The helicopter will be easily controllable with just the FF set to 0.15 on pitch and roll in the event that you need to modify the tail settings from what was suggested.

 +---------------------+---------+
 | ATC_ACCEL_P_MAX     | 90000   |
 +---------------------+---------+